ropensci/gistr/README.md

 ## See also:

-* [git2r](https://github.com/ropensci/git2r) an R client for the libgit2 C library by Stefan Widgren
 * [gert](https://github.com/r-lib/gert) Simple git client for R by Jeroen Ooms
 * [gistfo](https://github.com/MilesMcBain/gistfo) for turning your untitled RStudio tabs into gists!
+* [git2r](https://github.com/ropensci/git2r) an R client for the libgit2 C library by Stefan Widgren
+* [git2rdata](https://ropensci.github.io/git2rdata/) for storing data frames efficiently in git

 ## Install